balusena/balu-ds-streamlitapp/Banglore_House_Prediction_Model/README.md

 -- Deploy your changes
 -  Make some changes to the code you just cloned and deploy them to Heroku using Git.

+-- Add the changes
 -- $ git add .

+-- Commit the changes
 -- $ git commit -am "bengaluru-house-price-forecast_commit"

+-- Push the chnages
 -- $ git push heroku master